 Watch the video of Richard B. Herman, Esq., one of the leading defense attorneys in the United States and CNN contributor, and learn why this program is ideal for you!

 USF's Paralegal Certificate Program was designed for paralegals by paralegals, attorneys and judges across the country.
 The hands-on program focuses on the real world skill sets in demand by law firms, legal divisions, attorneys, corporations, and government agencies.
 Our paralegal program is designed with the working student in mind and provides the education needed to begin a paralegal career or advance an existing career in the legal field.

-In just four months, our innovative paralegal certificate program teaches the knowledge and skills used daily by paralegals and most desired in the workplace.
-In this unique paralegal certificate program, taught by an esteemed faculty of judges and attorneys, students will learn legal processes, court structure, interviewing, investigation, document preparation, file maintenance, correspondence, research, writing and analysis, as well as substantive topics of law, such as torts, contracts and civil procedure.
+In just four months, our innovative paralegal certificate program teaches the knowledge and skills used daily by paralegals.
+In this unique paralegal certificate program, taught by an esteemed faculty of judges, students will learn legal processes, court structure, interviewing, investigation, document preparation, file maintenance, correspondence, research, writing and analysis, as well as substantive topics of law, such as torts, contracts and civil procedure.

 Students will be trained in online legal research with individual subscriptions to Lexis and Westlaw.
 USF's Paralegal Certificate Program offers a high-quality educational experience providing students with access to many resources.
 These resources include customized texts and dynamic interactive online support tools such as practice exercise questions, lecture notes, quizzes, writing labs, mock exams and more.

 University of South Florida's On-Campus and Online Paralegal Certificate Program will include a comprehensive and intensive educational experience for students unsurpassed by any other program.

 - Legal staff who wish to advance their careers and qualify for lawful designation as a paralegal.